stellakk75/SQLAlchemy-challenge/README.md

   * Use Flask to create routes for API data
   * Specific queries for user vacation date range
   * Create dictionaries of API data and convert to JSON format
-  * Perform t-test to determine statistical significance
+  * Perform t-test to determine statistical significance of difference in group averages